pawanit17/ds_and_algo_interview_prep/README.md

   - ```ptr->next = temp```
 - Time complexity (N) and space complexiy O(1).

-## Print the contents of an Linked List in the reverse manner?.
+## :dart: Print the contents of an Linked List in the reverse manner?.

 Time Complexity: O(N)
 Space Complexity: O(N)